Rhinoceros hornbill: Diet and feeding

 The diet of the rhinoceros hornbill is dominated by fruit, but it will take any insect, small reptile, rodent, and smaller birds that it can catch.

 Breeding

 The courtship and bonding of these birds are critical, as the female must trust the male to provide her with everything when she is incubating and raising chicks.
 These hornbills make their nests inside tree trunks, and the female stays inside with the eggs and then with the chicks, while the male brings them food.
 After the eggs are laid, the male collects mud, and the pair pack that mud, along with food and feces, to wall up the entrance to the tree cavity.
 They leave a very small hole, just large enough for the male to feed the female, and later the chicks, and for the female to defecate through the hole.
 Once the chicks are fully feathered and old enough to leave the nest, the parents chip away the dry mud to let the chicks out.

+There has been recording interbreeding between the rhinoceros hornbill and the great hornbill, with successful raising of the chicks.